ACloudGuru/oprah/README.md

 service: oprah-service
 provider: ssm                                 # Only supports ssm for now.

-cfOutputs:                                    # Outputs from cloudformation stacks that needs to be pushed to ssm.
+stacks:                                       # Outputs from cloudformation stacks that needs to be interpolated.
   - some-cloudformation-stack

 config: